Metal Stitching/Cast Iron Repairs

-The image above shows damage to an MaK 12M282 diesel engine block resulting from a connecting rod failure.
-Without metal stitching to repair the cast metal damage, the block would be condemned
+The image shows damage to a MaK 12M282 diesel engine block resulting from a connecting rod failure.
+Without metal stitching to repair the cast metal damage, the block would be condemned.

 After performing extensive crack tests to ensure that all damage is captured, the damaged area is cropped out of the engine block leaving a clean surface to metal stitch a replacement piece into place.

 A replacement cast iron insert section matching the original casting is then shaped to the exact dimensions of the cropped section of the block in preparation for repairing the block.

 This cast metal insert is then fit into the hole in the damaged engine block, checking for fit and grinding the insert as necessary to unsure the mating surfaces have perfect contact before beginning stitching.